Black and Tans: Disbandment

 More than a third left the service before they were disbanded along with the rest of the RIC in 1922, an extremely high wastage rate, and well over half received government pensions.
 Over 500 members of the RIC died in the conflict and more than 600 were wounded.
 Some sources have stated that 525 police were killed in the conflict, including 152 Black and Tans and 44 Auxiliaries.
 This figure of total police killed would also include 72 members of the Ulster Special Constabulary killed between 1920 and 1922 and 12 members of the Dublin Metropolitan Police.

 Many Black and Tans were left unemployed after the RIC was disbanded and about 3,000 were in need of financial assistance after their employment in Ireland was terminated.
 About 250 Black and Tans and Auxiliaries, among over 1,300 former RIC personnel, joined the Royal Ulster Constabulary.
 Another 700 joined the Palestine Police Force which was led by former British Chief of Police in Ireland, Henry Hugh Tudor.
 Others were resettled in Canada or elsewhere by the RIC Resettlement branch.
 Those who returned to civilian life sometimes had problems re-integrating.
 At least two former Black and Tans were hanged for murder in Britain and another (Scott Cullen) wanted for murder committed suicide before the police could arrest him.

 Legacy

-Due to the Tans' behaviour in Ireland, feelings continue to run high regarding their actions.
-The term can still stir bad reactions because of their remembered brutality.
-One of the best known Irish Republican songs is Dominic Behan's "Come out Ye Black and Tans".
-The Irish War of Independence is sometimes referred to as the "Tan War" or "Black-and-Tan War."
+Due to the enduring historical memory of the Black and Tans' violence, historian David Leeson describes them as "the most notorious police in the history of the British Isles".
+One of the best known Irish Republican songs is Dominic Behan's "Come Out, Ye Black and Tans".
+The Irish War of Independence is sometimes referred to as the "Tan War" or "Black-and-Tan War".
 This term was preferred by those who fought on the anti-Treaty side in the Irish Civil War and is still used by Republicans today.
 The "Cogadh na Saoirse" ("War of Independence") medal, awarded since 1941 by the Irish government to IRA veterans of the War of Independence, bears a ribbon with two vertical stripes in black and tan.

-In 2020, a controversy erupted over commemoration of the RIC.
+In 2020, Justice Minister Charlie Flanagan proposed a commemoration ceremony for those who had served in the Royal Irish Constabulary.
+This resulted in widespread criticism due to the Black and Tans being members of the RIC; many officials announced that they would not appear and refused to participate.
+Flanagan decided to cancel the ceremony due to the controversy.